Yankees versus Red Sox. Gretzky versus Lemieux. Ali versus Frazier. Nike versus adidas. Legendary rivalries, all.

 Sometimes it all comes down to price, but in this case, it probably won’t make that much of a difference.
 The average price for Nike shoes is just under $120 while adidas will cost you just over $120.

-While not everyone agrees, many people that Nike shoes are the superior option in terms of getting the most bang for your buck.
+While not everyone agrees, many people think that Nike shoes are the superior option in terms of getting the most bang for your buck.
 The company spends a ton of time on R&D, and the ubiquity of Nike apparel around the world confirms this fact.

 In the end, you have to answer the question of whether you’d rather have the swoosh or the three stripes.
 But hopefully, this article has been a good start in terms of giving you things to think about and consider.